The Board of Directors and Committees of the Board of Directors

-The Remuneration Committee is chaired by Trevor Nicholls and the other members of the Committee are Alan Aubrey, Michael Albin and Mike Owen, who are non-executive directors.
-The Committee meets at least once a year with the Chief Executive Officer in attendance as appropriate.
-It has written terms of reference.
-The Committee agrees the framework for executive directors’ remuneration with the Board.
+The Remuneration Committee is chaired by Trevor Nicholls and the other members of the Committee are Eliot Forster, Alan Aubrey and Mike Owen, who are all Non-executive Directors.
+The Committee meets at least once a year with the Chief Executive in attendance as appropriate.

 The terms of reference of the Remuneration Committee include the following responsibilities:

 - To determine the framework and policy, together with the individual packages of the remuneration of the executive directors and certain other senior executives of the Group